camba1/gotemp/README.md

 - All completed CUD operations are forwarded to the NATS broker which in turn forwards the message to the auditing service.
 This service saves the data into TimescaleDB.
 - Each service has a client which can be used to test all basic CRUD functionality

+###### Note on running the application natively:
+go-Micro uses `mdns` for service discovery when running locally.
+While this works really well, `mdns` is *not* available by default in all operating systems.
+As such, the easiest way to run a go-Micro based applications is using Docker or Kubernetes.

 ## Starting the application